 - Openness to experience;

 Each Big Five quality is composed of various unique characteristics.
 For example, extraversion is a tendency towards a positive attitude towards life.
-It consists of such specific traits as a positive emotional attitude, sociability, and soulfulness.
+It consists of traits such as a positive emotional attitude, sociability, and soulfulness.

 The Big Five traits are universal.
 You can use them to describe a person’s temperament regardless of age, gender, race, ethnicity, religion, socioeconomic level, or country of residence.